jmazouri/SharpPad/README.md

 ## Hopeful Features

 - Better ValueTuple support (if possible)
-- More language-agnostic implementation (to support languages other than C#)
+- More language-agnostic implementation (to support non-CLR languages)
 - More Dump options/inputs
 - Allow dumping raw HTML (works now but not intentionally)